preethiramiah/canvasmaker/README.md

 # canvasmaker

-Node script that generates images in png and jpg format for eeach of the templates in the specified folder.
+Node script that generates images in png and jpg format for each of the templates in the specified folder.

 ## Execution command